Join my review team on BookSirens and read Kinfolk for free (now as part of the November 2023 Space Opera bundle)!

 Kinfolk‘s cover was beautifully illustrated by Natasha Scheraya.

-If you enjoy James S.A.
-Corey’sThe Expanse books and/or show, Disney’s “Treasure Planet,” the Star Wars extended universe novels from the 90s and 2000s, or hopepunk like Becky Chambers or Prachett and Gaiman’s Good Omens… then Kinfolk will find a place on your shelf.
+Set in a universe reminiscent of James S.A.
+Corey’s The Expanse books and/or show, Disney’s “Treasure Planet,” and the Star Wars extended universe novels from the 90s and 2000s, Kinfolk leans into hopepunk themes (think Becky Chambers, or Prachett and Gaiman’s Good Omens) like resilience, chosen family, and the slow progress of personal growth.

 Still not ready to crack open Kinfolk‘s 90k words?
 Allow these reasons to convince you: